nodejs/node/doc/contributing/pull-requests.md

 ### Step 3: Code

-The vast majority of pull requests opened against the `nodejs/node` repository includes changes to one or more of the following:
+Pull requests in Node.js typically involve changes to one or more of a few places in the repository.

-* the C/C++ code contained in the `src` directory
+* C/C++ code contained in the `src` directory
-* the JavaScript code contained in the `lib` directory
+* JavaScript code contained in the `lib` directory
-* the documentation in `doc/api`
+* Documentation in `doc/api`
-* tests within the `test` directory.
+* Tests within the `test` directory

 If you are modifying code, please be sure to run `make lint` (or `vcbuild.bat lint` on Windows) to ensure that the changes follow the Node.js